 – It is visual, bringing a holistic view of tasks across different stages;

-– It is simple, breaking an amount of tasks down into smaller and manageable pieces;
+– It’s simple, breaking a number of tasks down into smaller and manageable pieces;

-– It is productive, allowing sorting and prioritization of tasks;
+– Enhances productivity, allowing sorting and prioritization of tasks;

 – It just works.